 There are many reasons companies want to do some company restructuring in Indonesia.
 Because of the dynamic condition of the market as well as the industry, plus the advancement of information technology, change is something inevitable for every company.

-The reasons vary from the company’s intention to change its business nature, products improvements or even changes, management restructuring, to financial issues.
+The reasons vary from the company’s intention to change its business nature, product improvements or even changes, management restructuring, to financial issues.

 Some are triggered by inner intentions and some others are outer drivers.
-Nevertheless, all company restructuring attempts aim to improve and maximise performance, effectiveness, and efficiency.
+Nevertheless, all company restructuring attempts aim to improve and maximize performance, effectiveness, and efficiency.